Junior blood group system: Clinical significance

 Anti-Jr(a) antibodies are generally composed of Immunoglobulin G and develop when individuals are exposed to Jr(a) positive blood through pregnancy or blood transfusion.
 Some cases of anti-Jr(a) have been reported in patients who have not been previously transfused or pregnant.

 Jr(a) is more strongly expressed on cord blood cells than on adult red blood cells, and anti-Jr(a) has been reported to cause hemolytic disease of the newborn (HDN), including fatal cases of HDN.
 The antibody has also been implicated in delayed hemolytic transfusion reactions.
 However, the clinical significance of the antibody is variable: in some cases, individuals with anti-Jr(a) have been transfused with Jr(a) positive blood or given birth to Jr(a) positive babies without incident.
 It is recommended to transfuse individuals with anti-Jr(a) with Jr(a) negative blood if the antibody titer is high.
 In other cases, "least incompatible" blood (the blood unit that gives the weakest reactions during crossmatching) may be suitable.
 It is difficult to secure Jr(a) negative donor blood due to the rarity of this blood type.

 ABCG2 is a uric acid transporter, and the Jr(a) negative phenotype is associated with gout in Japanese populations.

 Laboratory testing

 An individual's Junior blood type can be determined by serologic testing, which uses a monoclonal antibody reagent directed against the Jr(a) antigen.
 DNA testing may be impractical due to the high number of mutations affecting Jr(a) expression.

 Anti-Jr(a) antibodies are most easily detected by the indirect antiglobulin test, and their reactivity is enhanced by enzyme treatment with ficin or papain.

+Clinical diagnostic

+Clinical testing in patient care for Jr(a) antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Jr(a) antigen expression on the red cell membrane.